noir-lang/noir/docs/docs/developers/tutorials/testing.md

 #### A public call fails on the sequencer

 We can ignore a local simulation error for a public function via the `skipPublicSimulation`.
-This will submit a failing call to the sequencer, who will then reject it and drop the transaction.
+This will submit a failing call to the sequencer, who will include the transaction, but without any side effects from our application logic.

-#include_code pub-dropped /yarn-project/end-to-end/src/guides/dapp_testing.test.ts typescript
+#include_code pub-reverted /yarn-project/end-to-end/src/guides/dapp_testing.test.ts typescript

-If you run the snippet above, you'll see the following error in the Sandbox logs:

 ```
 WARN Error processing tx 06dc87c4d64462916ea58426ffcfaf20017880b353c9ec3e0f0ee5fab3ea923f: Assertion failed: Balance too low.
 ```

 :::info
-In the near future, transactions where a public function call fails will get mined but flagged as reverted, instead of dropped.
+Presently, the transaction is included, but no additional information is included in the block to mark it as reverted.
+This will change in the near future.
 :::

 ### State